 The addition of vegetables, seeds, nuts, and fruit provide essential nutrients, beneficial phytonutrients, soluble and insoluble fiber to a raw diet for dogs.
 Vegetables, seeds, nuts, and fruit prove useful to complete nutritional holes in diets without the frequent use of whole prey.

 Carnivores do not have the essential tools to properly breakdown and digest plant matter in comparison to omnivores.
 Dogs do not have salivary enzymes for carbohydrate digestion and their jaw structure does not allow for grinding plant ingredients.
 However, dogs possess pancreatic enzymes for carbohydrate and starch digestion.
 It is recommended to process vegetables, seeds, and nuts to allow for enzymatic digestion.

-This guide is for the use in dog BARF diets only.
-It is important to know that cat’s should not be fed plant matter in their diet.
+This guide is for canine BARF diets only.
+Cats should not be fed plant ingredients and should be fed a PMR style diet.

-Out of the 10% veggie and fruit ratio in BARF, 7% of that ratio should come from vegetables.
-It is important to choose veggies high in nutrients, low in starches, and low in carbs.
-Leafy greens are an excellent choice when selecting veggies to add to a raw diet.
+Out of the 10% plant ingredients ratio in BARF, 7% should come from vegetables.
+Select vegetables high in nutrients and low in carbohydrates.
+Leafy greens are the recommended vegetables to add to a raw diet.